Nonprofit Audit vs. Financial Review and Rotating Audit Firms

 - Balance sheet accounts are reviewed and reconciled

-- Internal control procedures are followed
+- Internal control procedures are in place and followed

 - Budget variance explanations are prepared.

-Even with having those things all done timely during the year, it still seems to take forever to complete and compile the requirements of the auditor’s PBC (prepared by client) list.
+Even with having those things done timely during the year, it still seems to take forever to complete and compile the requirements of the auditor’s PBC (prepared by client) list.
 The long and short of it is there is an investment in time and expense to prepare for an audit.